-In this episode of Mother Earth News and Friends, our guests and I wilfood sensitivities.
+In this episode of Mother Earth News and Friends, we discuss food sensitivities vs allergies.
 Today’s topic is centered around gluten but rabbit trails into an informative conversation over sensitivities in general.

 Hannah Kincaid is the group editor of wellness and gardening for Ogden Publications.
 She spends her spare time studying and growing native medicinal plants, maintaining a large heirloom vegetable and cut-flower garden, and practicing yoga.
 Hannah prefers craft beer over wine, Steinbeck over Hemingway, and sunflowers over roses.
 In this episode Hannah discusses her own journey with food sensitivities.